Choosing a magnet for magnet fishing!

 Some people may suggest a ferrite magnet, and while these cost a lot less they are far more brittle and will not last you as long.
 Many people who I have spoken to, that have tried ferrite, said the magnet smashed or lost power straight away.

-Neodymium magnets are tough and will last you a long time.
+Neodymium magnets are without a shadow of a doubt the best magnets for magnet fishing, they are tough and durable and will inevitably last you a long time.

 You will also need to make sure you have a neodymium magnet with an eyebolt.
 This will allow you to set up your magnet fishing rig (the rope goes through the eyebolt) you learn how to do this in our beginners guide to magnet fishing.